grd/FreePDM/src/filesystem/README.md

 TheFilesystem class containes all the things that are needed to manipulate files inside the PDM.

 ## Import / Export of files
-[code]Filesystem.import[/code] allowes to import a file or files inside the PDM.
+`Filesystem.import` allowes to import a file or files inside the PDM.
 When you import a file the meta-data also gets imported.
 The local files remain untouched.

-[code]Filesystem.export[/code] allowes to export a file of files to a certain directory.
+`Filesystem.export` allowes to export a file of files to a certain directory.

 ## Revision of files